eclipse/mosaic.website/content/tutorials/barnim_simulation_basics/_index.md

 This tutorial includes configuration and mapping files to give you an understanding of the Eclipse MOSAIC scenarios.
 After completing this tutorial you will be able to:

-* Mapping applications onto simulation entities.
+* Map applications onto simulation entities.
 * Enable and use a different communication simulator.
 * Describe and configure simulation entities for Eclipse MOSAIC scenarios.